vderyagin/project-euler-ruby/README.md

-My solutions (and attempts to solve) for some of [Project Euler](http://projecteuler.net) problems using Ruby programming language.
+My solutions (or solution attempts) for some of [Project Euler](http://projecteuler.net) problems using Ruby programming language.